-Are you looking for a way to jazz up your next cup of tea?
-These fruit infused tea recipes will hit the spot!
-The general idea is to steep pieces of aromatic fruit with your regular tea.
+Are you looking for a way to jazz up your next cup of tea with homemade tea recipes?
+These fruit-infused tea recipes will hit the spot!
+Basically, you just steep pieces of aromatic fruit with your regular tea.
 From there, you can either drink it hot or pour it over ice for a delicious summer treat.
 Here are some of our favorite combinations:

-• Chamomile tea blends well with apples, raspberries, mangoes, and oranges.
+• Chamomile tea blends well with apples, raspberries, mangoes, oranges.

-• Peppermint tastes great with fruit such as pineapples, oranges, and mangoes.
+• Peppermint tastes excellent with fruit such as pineapples, oranges, and mangoes.

 • Spearmint infuses well with lemons, limes, and grapefruit.

 • Rosehip herbal tea blends well with strawberries, oranges, and apples.